scana/ok-gradle/README.md

 **This plugin is still in alpha stage, so it might be unstable.
 Feel free to share your feedback and report issues!**

+This plugin is in JetBrains Plugins Repository!
+Get it from [here](https://plugins.jetbrains.com/plugin/10102-ok-gradle-).

 # OK, Gradle!
 ![Take a look](images/look_and_feel.gif)